boldingd/EclipsePhaseContent/FurryPandering.md

 - **Large**: A larger variant, developed becaus some characters from the show were larger than others.
   - Increase size to \[Large\], Increase DUR to 55.
   - Available: unchanged
 - **Pegasus**: Pegasi add wings to the morph.
-Unfortunately, the physics of the real world are not as conducive to flight as either children's cartoons or Greek myth; Pegasi fare well in low gravity and microgravity, but struggle in more than half a G.  In order to improve flight capabilities, users sometimes add other propulsion systems; ionic air propulsion is a common choice, because they can be directly integrated into the wings.
+Unfortunately, the physics of the real world are not as conducive to flight as either children's cartoons or Greek myth; Pegasi fare well in low gravity and microgravity, but struggle in more than a third of a G.  In order to improve flight capabilities, users sometimes add other propulsion systems; ionic air propulsion is a common choice, because they can be directly integrated into the wings.
 However, in order to provide any practical benefit, extensive changes to the morph and wings are required.
-  - Add the Winged (2/10/30) movement mode; profile is given for Mars, and should be adjusted for environment.
+  - Add the Winged (2/10/30) movement mode; profile is given for Mars, and should be adjusted for other environments.
   - Available: unchanged